code-42/CS50/project/DESIGN.md

 # Harvard SC50 Final Project Design Document: BrooklynToken

-This project is an HTML UI front-end implementation I wrote for an Ethereum Solidity dApp back-end written by my CareerDevs fellow student Tim Wheeler.
+This project is an HTML UI front-end implementation I wrote for an Ethereum Solidity dApp back-end program written by my CareerDevs fellow student Tim Wheeler.
 However, I had to refactor Tim's dApp so it would work when uploaded to Ropsten TestNet Verified Contract site.

 This is a small simple app (dApp) that transfers tokens from one blockchain address to another.